How to Use WebGL to Accelerate Web Barcode and QR Code Decoding Speed

 );

-An interesting thing is the output image is upside down.
-To flip the image data along its vertical axis, you can call gl.pixelStorei():
+An interesting point is that the output image is upside down.
+To flip the image data along its vertical axis, you can use gl.pixelStorei():

 function drawImage(tex, texWidth, texHeight, dstX, dstY) {